VeraPancaldiLab/GEMDeCan/README.md

-README

-# Pipeline for RNA-seq deconvolution analysis
+# Pipeline for RNA-seq and deconvolution analysis

-## What am I looking at ?
+## Introduction

-This pipeline goes from converting raw Illumina data to quantification and deconvolution with user-chosen softwares :
+This computational pipeline takes as input BCL or FASTQ files of RNA-seq reads, performs trimming, quantification and deconvolution with the following softwares :

 ![diagram](/diagram.png?raw=true "Pipeline Diagram")

 **Trimming** :